Qiskit/qiskit/docs/migration_guides/algorithms_migration.rst

             from qiskit_ibm_runtime import Sampler, Estimator

-3. Running an algorithm on an Aer simulator using a custom instruction (ie. using :mod:`qiskit.opflow`\'s legacy :class:`.AerPauliExpectation`):
+3. Running an algorithm on an Aer simulator using a custom instruction (i.e., using :mod:`qiskit.opflow`\'s legacy :class:`.AerPauliExpectation`):

         - Aer Primitives with ``shots=None``, ``approximation=True`` (see `TrotterQRTE`_ example):